 Amiel, Henri Frédéric (1821-1891).
 Swiss philosopher, poet, and critic.
 He is known for the book, the Journal Intime, (“Private Journal”), a masterwork of self-analysis by a man struggling for values against the skepticism of the age

 Amos, Wally “Famous” (1936- ).
-U.S. entrepreneur and author best known for founding the “Famous Amos” chocolate-chip cookie brand.
+American entrepreneur and author best known for founding the “Famous Amos” chocolate-chip cookie brand.
 An Air Force veteran who worked as a talent agent for the William Morris Agency, Amos would send home-baked chocolate-chip cookies to celebrities, hoping to entice them to let him represent them.
 Amos later cofounded Uncle Wally’s muffins.

 Amritanandamayi Devi, Sri Mata (1953- ).
 Known simply as Amma (“Mother”) and “The Hugging Saint,” Indian-born Amritanandamayi is a Hindu spiritual leader and guru.
 She is globally respected for her humanitarian activities and is a revered as a saint by her followers.